mrmcshane/docker-training/01-off-the-shelf-image/README.md

 This will look for a container called `nginx` locally, if it can't find one, it will look a Docker Hub where it will find the correct image.
 The image will run in the foreground and you will be connected directly to the output of the container.

+## Detached Mode

-This is useful for testing if containers run, but not running them for a specific purpose.
+Running a container in the foreground is useful for testing if containers run, but not running them for a specific purpose.
 To stop this, we can run a container in detached mode, using the `-d` flag.
 Note, the flags come before the name of the image you wish to run:
 ```
 docker run -d nginx
 ```